mpeeples2008/ArchNetSci/_book/02-network-data-formats.md

 <img src="02-network-data-formats_files/figure-html/unnamed-chunk-8-1.png" width="672" />

-## Types of Networks
+## Types of Networks{#TypesOfNetworks}

 This section roughly follows Brughmans and Peeples (2022) Chapter 3.3 to describe and provide examples in R format of many of the most common types of networks.
-In the examples below we will use the igraph R package but we also show how to use the statnet and network packages where applicable.
+In the examples below we will use the `igraph` R package but we also show how to use the `statnet` and `network` packages where applicable.

-### Simple Networks
+### Simple Networks{#SimpleNetworks}

 We call network data a simple network (or simple graph) if we only have a set of nodes and a set of edges connecting them, with no additional information about the edges or specific rules they need to follow.
-Simple networks are unweighted and undirected one-mode networks.
-By way of example we will use the Cibola region [adjacency matrix file](data/Cibola_adj.csv) and convert it into a simple network using both `igraph` and `statnet/network`.
+Simple networks are, in other words, unweighted and undirected one-mode networks.
+By way of example we will use the Cibola region [adjacency matrix file](data/Cibola_adj.csv) and convert it into a simple network using both `igraph` and `network`.
 Notice how in both examples we specify that this is an undirected network (`mode = "undirected"` and `directed = FALSE`).

 ```r